 The pipeline is the largest in the United States and serves approximately 40% of the northeast market.
 It operates at capacity.
 It is over 50 years old and part of our aging infrastructure.
 More maintenance will be required as the pipeline ages, which increases the probability of future disruptions.
 Yet we are reluctant to expand our infrastructure.
 Recently numerous pipeline proposals have been dropped, including the Keystone XL pipeline, and the Palmetto Pipeline.
-Each was dropped due to understandable environmental concerns.
+Each was shelved due to understandable environmental concerns.
 The trade-off is relying on aged infrastructure that requires more maintenance.
 We will rely more on transporting gasoline by ship and rail, each of which needs upgrading.

 Assume you own a home and have a roof that is not leaking, but should be replaced.
 It will cost $7,000 to replace.
 Your furnace is leaking gas and it will also take $7,000 to replace.
 Your real estate agent encourages you to complete a simple renovation costing $7,000 because it would add $50,000 to the value of your home.
 Your budget is limited to $7,000.
 Would you choose to replace your furnace, add a roof, or renovate your home?

 on infrastructure.
 Today budgetary restrictions have resulted in reducing infrastructure spending to less than 2% of GDP.
-Furthermore, the federal government has passed more of the responsibility to the states and reduced its spending from 1% of GDP to 0.5% of GDP during the same period according to an article by Eric Pianin appearing on February 26, 2016 in The Fiscal Times
+Furthermore, the federal government has passed more of the responsibility to the states and reduced its spending from 1% of GDP to 0.5% of GDP during the same period, according to an article by Eric Pianin appearing on February 26, 2016 in The Fiscal Times

 Everyone acknowledges we have a problem.
 As mentioned in Part I of this blog, the American Society of Civil Engineers